fleetdm/fleet/docs/Contributing/README.md

 # Contribute

 ### [Building Fleet](./Building-Fleet.md)
-Here, Fleet holds documentation about building the code, development infrastructure, and database migrations.
+Learn about building the code, development infrastructure, and database migrations.

 ### [Testing](./Testing.md)
 This section includes documentation about Fleet's full test suite and integration tests.